 But if you happen to be naturally shy, or if you have a negative image of self-promoters, you might find the idea of self-promotion distasteful.
 The first step toward overcoming this obstacle is convincing yourself it’s okay to sing your own praises.

 Some small business owners feel if their products or services are good enough, others will promote their business for them.
 In some cases, that’s true.
 However, for the vast majority of small business owners, self-promotion is necessary for their company’s survival.

 No matter what, some people won’t be receptive to your self-promotion.
 Don’t take it personally.
 Most customers and prospects expect you to toot your own horn as long as you can back up your claims and aren’t aggressive about it.

 There’s nothing wrong with letting others know about your accomplishments.
 They separate you from the competition.
 And they’re what customers use to make their buying decisions.

-Providing customers useful information about your business helps them make more informed choices and leads to greater satisfaction with their purchases.
+Providing customers useful information about your business helps them make more informed choices.
+And that leads to greater satisfaction with their purchases.

-Focus on the Right Audience
+Choose the Right Audience